rachel-o-donnell/the-witchs-cauldron/docs/testing.md

 ## Code Validation

 ### HTML
-Wc3 HTML - All pages pass without error
+Wc3 HTML - All pages pass without error apart from Add Spell(see below)

+Errors coming from Summernote's code regarding the summernote widget - I did remove the widgets and this solved the problem but then the form would not register things like a new line, bullet points etc. So I've decided to add it back as otherise the posts could end up affectign the UX terribly.

+Most of the errors are from the same issues that are repeated with each form but I set the width to 100% in settings.py to make it responsive and that added another error but that is the only solution I found.

 ### PYTHON
 Pycodestyle? - pep 8 replacement

-Pep8CI
+Pep8CI - all files pass without error

-conflicts arise with pythonchecker and imported python checker in terminal.
-I've gone with what the terminal has suggested
+Conflicts arise with pythonchecker and imported python linter in terminal.
+I've gone with what the terminal has suggested.

 ### CSS
 Jigsaw Wc3 validation - passes without error

 &nbsp;